 The Town of Scituate is audited annually by Powers & Sullivan, Certified Public Accountants, of Wakefield, Massachusetts.
-A copy of the fiscal 2018 audit is attached hereto as Appendix A.
+A copy of the fiscal 2018 audit is attached hereto as Appendix A. A similar report for fiscal 2019 is underway.

 The attached report speaks only as of its date, and only to the matters expressly set forth therein.
 The auditors have not been engaged to review this Official Statement or to perform audit procedures regarding the post-audit period, nor have the auditors been requested to give their consent to the inclusion of their report in Appendix A. Except as stated in their report, the auditors have not been engaged to verify the financial information set out in Appendix A and are not passing upon and do not assume responsibility for the sufficiency, accuracy or completeness of the financial information presented in that appendix.